 Welcome to the Pre-School Page.

-Pre-School is led by Cheryl.
+Pre-School is led by Claire.
 As in Nursery, she and her team of Early Years Practitioners will work with you and your child to plan how to encourage their development.

 The child’s development is observed by their key worker who will feed back to you regularly at the three termly parents’ meetings.
 These observations help both you and the team to think about the next steps in your child’s learning journey.
 We can then build their next activities around their individual development.